I’ve had a car accident – what should I do?

 First the good news: If you have comprehensive insurance your car is covered for the cost of repairing damage caused by a hit-and-run driver.

-Now for the bad news: Unfortunately, unless you can give us the full name, residential address and vehicle registration number of the other driver, it will be treated as an at-fault accident.
+Now for the bad news: Unfortunately, unless you can give us, or we can obtain, the full name, residential address and vehicle registration number of the other driver, it will be treated as an at fault accident.

 How long does it take to get a decision on a car insurance claim?

 How do I complain about an insurer’s decision to deny my car insurance claim?

 If you’re unhappy with any of your car insurer’s decisions or actions — including a denied claim — you can complain.